eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

   Super Gluu is two-factor authentication application that can be used in conjunction with Gluu's free open source central authentication server, called the Gluu Server.
 During Enrollment oxPush2 uses the FIDO U2F endpoints built into the Gluu Server to enroll a public key.
 When authentication happens, there is a challenge response to ensure that the device has the respective private key.

 ## Enroll Super Gluu
-  During enroll/authentication app doing few steps:
+  During enroll/authentication, app does few steps:

   1) Scan QR code